coffeecookey/coffeecookey/README.md

 </div>

 ##
-I am an IT student at IGDTUW with a strong foundation in development, currently exploring NLP, Computer Vision, System Design.
+I am an IT student at IGDTUW with a strong foundation in development, currently exploring NLP, Computer Vision, System Design, and AI safety.
 I am also extremely passionate about open-source tech and building unique projects that force me to grow my skillset.
 Check out my <a href="https://coffeecookey.vercel.app/"> website </a> for more about my interests.